ART 203 Sport Art: The Artist and the Athlete (3 sem. hrs.)

 Some leaders are more effective than others because of who they are as individuals and how they approach the ethical circumstances they face.
 The application of these ethical approaches in sports is the central theme of this course.
 This course supports the thesis that principle-centered leaders are more capable of inspiring confidence and rallying others to achieve common goals.

 This course is designed to introduce current issues in society and their impact on sport at all levels of participation.
 Emphasis focuses upon the variety of the issues facing sport as a leisure activity and as an industry, as well as how the issues are addressed by the media, sport organizations, coaches, and administrators.
+The Undergraduate Orientation module is included in this course and students are given an extra week for completion.

 This course focuses on the study of the motivational phenomena that affect the performance of individual athletes and teams.
 Stress and leadership characteristics of coaches and athletes will also be studied.